Juicy Slow Cooker Turkey Meatballs in Marinara

-I absolutely love meatballs, whether they are for a hearty Sunday night dinner, a celebratory game day, or just a busy weeknight meal.
+I absolutely love meatballs, whether they are for a hearty Sunday night dinner, a celebratory game day, or just as a high-protein slow cooker recipe that can be prepped ahead and used throughout the week.
+Especially when it’s an easy dump and go slow cooker recipe like this one, that doesn’t require any browning.

 Prep Tip